monlor/ingress-cf-dns/README.md

 - Each node must have its public IP configured as an annotation
 - Only the first path's backend service of each ingress rule is considered
 - Only the first pod of each service is used for DNS record
 - One-to-one mapping between hosts and backends is enforced
+- DNS records are only managed for ingresses with the required label